-Our research: Becoming an mother is a developmental milestone which can lead to life-long transformations in female physiology.
+Our research: Becoming a mother is a developmental milestone which can lead to life-long transformations in female physiology.
 The postpartum period is among the most critical stages in adulthood, where many functions adapt to maintain lactation and infant care.
-This is characterized by changes in hormonal release and heightened sensitivity to different sensory cues from the offspring.
+This is characterized by changes in hormonal release, and heightened sensitivity to different sensory cues from the offspring.

 Our lab investigates the synaptic and circuit mechanisms during the postpartum period which gate reactivity to cues from the newborn and promote hormonal release and maternal behaviors in mice.
 An important player in maternal physiology is the neurohormone oxytocin.
 Release of oxytocin from the hypothalamus occurs during nursing but can also be triggered by other offspring signals (such as cries) to enable maternal care.
 We are exploring the neural pathways and plasticity phenomena controlling the activity of hypothalamic oxytocin neurons in maternal mice; and how different sensory cues from the newborn affect neural responses, oxytocin release and maternal behavior.

 Our goals: Gaining mechanistic understanding about what infant cues and sensory pathways recruit the oxytocinergic system in new mothers can provide new therapeutical avenues for a variety of postpartum conditions which are often characterized by abnormalities in oxytocin signaling and impaired maternal behavior.
 In addition, deciphering what aspects of postpartum adaptations in hypothalamic homeostatic circuits are reversible or long-lasting will inform us about the life-long consequences of motherhood on hormonal release and sensory processing in females.